|

 better.

-chairs.
-Over the years we seem to have accumulated loads of camping chairs,
+Over the years we seem to have accumulated loads of camping chairs, and we

-and we drag the lot along every time.
-At least half of them stay in their
+drag the lot along every time.
+At least half of them stay in their bags, and

-bags, and then go home unused.
-I’ve half a plan to find out who all the
+then go home unused.
+I’ve half a plan to find out who all the chairs belong

-litre kettle breaking within minutes of being taken out of the box, it still
+kettle breaking within minutes of being taken out of the box, it still worked

-worked fine.
+fine.
 Its larger volume was useful: we need another of those.
-And our
+And our water

-water containers need new taps.
-I wonder if we can get new taps, or if we
+containers need new taps.
+I wonder if we can get new taps, or if we have to

 The kite buggy needs some attention, having